jhollist/jhollist.github.io/cv.md

   : Doctor of Philosophy in Environmental Science

-      - Department of Natural Resources Science, University of Rhode Island, Kingston, RI
+      - Dep of Natural Resources Science, University of Rhode Island, Kingston, RI

       - Areas of emphasis: Landscape Ecology, Geospatial Sciences, and Environmental Monitoring